Preygle/PyCritic/README.md

 # PyCritic: Your AI Guide to PEP8-Compliant Python Code

 This project aims to provide comprehensive analysis for Python code, combining traditional static analysis with machine learning and generative AI techniques.
+The basic case check uses static analysis for inference.
+The ML model is used to give a rating (poor to excellent) based on Quality, Naming and Styling.
+Gen AI utilizing gemini 2.0 flash model is used to to check for correct valid imports and also give suggestions based on the score and mistakes made in the code.

 ## Core Concepts & Definitions